xudhanxhu/Financial-Predictions-Using-Machine-Learning/README.md

-# 📈 Stroke Prediction - Machine Learning & Deep Learning
+# 📈 Financial Prediction - Machine Learning & Deep Learning

 ## 📌 Overview
 The **financial prediction model** designed to accurately forecast cryptocurrency prices using a combination of **LSTM networks, Attention Mechanisms, and Convolutional Layers**.
 Built with **TensorFlow/Keras**, it leverages **feature engineering, hyperparameter tuning, and predictive uncertainty estimation** to provide robust and reliable predictions.